-Mana Whenua is also about journeys and voyages through time.
-The ancestral voyages from Hawaiki, a distant place of origin, are presented through the story of Te Aurere, a modern voyaging waka.
+- Te Aurere – the ancestral voyages from Hawaiki, a distant place of origin, presented through the journey of Te Aurere, a modern voyaging waka.